itsjavi/autotiler/README.md

 # Autotiler

-An autotile tileset generator with Godot export support.
+Autotile tileset generator application with Godot export support.

 Generates a full autotile tileset using a 15-tile image, including a resource with configured collisions and bitmask ready to be used in Godot.